 If you do not have the current root password, you’ll need to recover it using the Reset Root Password function in the control panel.
-Make sure to follow the FreeBSD root password recovery tutorial if you use FreeBSD, as the reset process is slightly different.

 The level of detail a client provides about the SSH session is generally quiet by default.
 When you run into an issue, however, this relative silence can hide insight into the problem.

 For the OpenSSH client, you can use the

 v entries to increase the verbosity of the output, as in